The Faustian Bargain

 Social Media is Off the Rails

 Tech is not going away and that’s a good thing.
 The medium is life-changing.
 Yet, I can’t shake the feeling that we’re culturally sanctioning addiction.
 I’ve never owned a cell phone nor I do want to, yet society is making it hard to function without one.
 The number of things I cannot do are currently small but stacking up.
 The other day I was at a restaurant that didn’t provide paper menus.
-When I told the waiter I didn’t have a phone, he gave me a just visible sigh before telling me the day’s specials.
+When I told the waiter I didn’t have a phone, it didn’t go unnoticed that he took a gentle, cleansing breath before telling me the day’s specials.
+I get it.
+My stance is exacerbating to 99% of the population.

 I’m a child of the 70’s, which makes me a Gen X-er.
 We’re the bridge generation.
 We’ve embraced technology, but it will always be our second language.
 I remember waiting endless for AOL to dial up and being glad for it.
 It’s mind-blowing how quickly it all changed.
 We truly live in a different world.